OISF/suricata/doc/userguide/upgrade.rst

 - Unknown requirements in the ``requires`` keyword will now be treated as unmet requirements, causing the rule to not be loaded.
 See :ref:`keyword_requires`.
+- The following sticky buffers for matching FTP headers have been implemented:
+    - ftp.command

 Removals
 ~~~~~~~~